top of page

 USA

-If you have any questions, please write to Krodhikali Retreat secretary Andra Samelson at throma13@gmail.com
+If you have any questions, please email Krodhikali Retreat secretary Andra Samelson at throma13@gmail.com

 Texts

-Troma Ngondro and the Four Feasts are the main texts for retreat and are required.
-Medium Length Troma and Fire Puja are for the practices done at the completion of retreat.
-If you have an edition of any of these texts acquired elsewhere you are welcome to use it, but we recommend for ease of use that new retreatants use our edition, as that will be the same text Garab Rinpoche uses for instructions and announcing page numbers.
+The main texts required for retreat are Troma Ngondro and the Four Feasts.
+These will be done every day and everyone is required to have a copy.
+At the completion of the retreat we will do a Krodhikali Tsok Offering (usually Concise or Medium Length Troma), and the following day a Smoke Offering and Fire Puja.
+Everyone is encouraged to have these to participate, but they are not required.
+If you have an edition of any of these texts acquired elsewhere and are familiar with the text you are welcome to use it, but we recommend for ease of use that new retreatants use our edition, as that will be the same text Garab Rinpoche uses for instructions and announcing page numbers.
 Most retreatants already have these texts from prior years, but those without can purchase them upon arrival.

 • Troma Ngondro and Four Feasts. $30